 Takiff Family Foundation Fellowship Alma Heckman

 Ms. Heckman’s first published article “Packed in Twelve Cases: The Alliance Israélite Universelle and the 1893 Chicago World’s Fair” with Frances Malino (Wellesley College), will appear in Jewish Social Studies in Fall 2013.
 She also published an article concerning the life and literature of former Moroccan Jewish Communist activist and writer Edmond Amran El Maleh in the The Literary Encyclopedia in April 2013.
-She has presented several of her papers at scholarly conferences including: “Radical (Inter)Nationalists: Spanish Civil War, French Colonialism and Moroccan Jewish Communists,” at “Historical Geographies of Internationalism (1900s-1960s)” the Royal Geographic Society – Institute of British Geographers annual conference, London, United Kingdom, August 2013; “Morocco 1940-1942: Vichy Rule as Catalyst for Jewish Political Participation,” presented at 44th Association for Jewish Studies in Chicago in December 2012; “Palimpsests and Pariahs: Unexplored Interactions between the Moroccan Communist Party and the Black Panther Party in Algeria,” presented at CRASC-CEMA’s “1962: A World” in Oran, Algeria in October 2012; and “Turkish and Moroccan Judeo-Spanish Culture in the Throes of Nationalism,” presented at the UCLA Ladino Symposium of Judeo-Spanish Comparative Studies: Literary, Linguistic, and Cultural Perspectives in Los Angeles in March 2012.
+She has presented several of papers at scholarly conferences, including “Radical (Inter)Nationalists: Spanish Civil War, French Colonialism, and Moroccan Jewish Communists,” at “Historical Geographies of Internationalism (1900s-1960s)” the Royal Geographic Society – Institute of British Geographers annual conference, London, United Kingdom, August 2013; “Morocco 1940-1942: Vichy Rule as Catalyst for Jewish Political Participation,” presented at 44th Association for Jewish Studies in Chicago in December 2012; “Palimpsests and Pariahs: Unexplored Interactions between the Moroccan Communist Party and the Black Panther Party in Algeria,” presented at CRASC-CEMA’s “1962: A World” in Oran, Algeria in October 2012; and “Turkish and Moroccan Judeo-Spanish Culture in the Throes of Nationalism,” presented at the UCLA Ladino Symposium of Judeo-Spanish Comparative Studies: Literary, Linguistic, and Cultural Perspectives in Los Angeles in March 2012.